 According to the University of Oxford’s Joseph Poore, who headed up the research team on the recent study, “A vegan diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use, and water use.
 It is far bigger than cutting down on your flights or buying an electric car.”

 It’s easier to reduce your meat consumption than it is to buy a Tesla anyway, and it’s a lot more delicious, to boot.
 If you’re considering easing yourself toward a more plant-based diet, now is the perfect time to start experimenting on a small scale.

-Frugal Vegan: Affordable, Easy & Delicious Vegan Cooking, $14.95 at Target
+Frugal Vegan: Affordable, Easy & Delicious Vegan Cooking, $14.89 on Amazon

 Katie Koteen and Kate Kasbee share diet- and money-saving recipes!

 Related Reading: The Best Vegan Cookbooks for Your Kitchen

 Now, as food lovers we at Chowhound realize it’s not reasonable to cut all meat out cold turkey, and what’s the fun in that anyway?
 If veganism is on the horizon for you, that’s great (and we have plenty of content to help you along the way), but a little bit less goes a long way, and if we all cut back a couple of days a week we can collectively have a pretty big impact.
 Oh, and we’ll also save money, maybe wind up with improved health, and will probably cook more adventurously, too—happy by-products of a regular day or two of eating plants every week.